During an Emergency

 If you are inside:

-- If indoors, stay there but away from windows, doors, fireplaces, radiators, stoves, sinks, bathtubs, appliances, metal pipes, telephones (you can use a cell phone) and other materials which conduct electricity.
+- Stay there but away from windows, doors, fireplaces, radiators, stoves, sinks, bathtubs, appliances, metal pipes, telephones (you can use a cellphone) and other materials which conduct electricity.

-- Unplug radios, televisions and computers and use battery or crank powered radio instead.
+- Unplug radios, televisions and computers and use a battery or crank powered radio instead.

 If you experience a power outage you should consider: